+Hi, I'm Miriam.
 I have a background in art and design and live in the San Francisco Bay Area.
-Over the years I have shifted from being a web designer to being a software engineer.
-I've been employed full time by other companies since 2006.
 As a software engineer, I'm part of teams that build and maintain web applications.